aliyun/terraform-provider-alibabacloudstack/website/docs/r/ecs_dedicated_host.html.markdown

 ---
 subcategory: "ECS"
-layout: "apsarastack"
+layout: "alibabacloudstack"
-page_title: "Apsarastack: apsarastack_ecs_dedicated_host"
+page_title: "Alibabacloudstack: alibabacloudstack_ecs_dedicated_host"
-sidebar_current: "docs-apsarastack-resource-ecs-dedicated-host"
+sidebar_current: "docs-alibabacloudstack-resource-ecs-dedicated-host"
 description: |-
-  Provides a Apsarastack ecs dedicated host resource.
+  Provides a Alibabacloudstack ecs dedicated host resource.
 ---

-# apsarastack\_ecs\_dedicated\_host
+# alibabacloudstack\_ecs\_dedicated\_host

 This resouce used to create a dedicated host and store its initial version.
 For information about Aliecs Dedicated Host and how to use it, see [What is Resource Aliecs Dedicated Host](https://www.alibabacloud.com/help/doc-detail/134238.htm).